-Unless it is a hurricane and the park has to shut completely (very rare, only ever happened a handful of times in the nearly 50 year history of Walt Disney World), weather will not stop the party from happening.
+Unless it is a hurricane and the park has to shut completely (very rare, only ever happened a handful of times in the nearly 50-year history of Walt Disney World), the weather will not stop the party from happening.
 The party will go on, but certain elements may be affected.
 For example:

 - The fireworks may be delayed, but they will eventually be let off.
 We didn’t leave one of the parties until nearly 1am because of late fireworks and rain!